-Is health information reliable and current?
+The information is reliable and current.

-- healthfinder.gov is updated on a regular basis and date stamps are located at the bottom of every Web page.
+- healthfinder.gov is updated on a regular basis and date stamps are located at the bottom of every web page.

-- Contact Us invites you to e-mail or mail us with your comments and questions.
+- Contact Us invites you to email or mail us with your comments and questions.

-- healthfinder.gov offers the latest health news online and by e-mail, plus a monthly newsletter with health tips and updates on new healthfinder.gov features.
+- healthfinder.gov offers the latest health news online and by email, plus a monthly newsletter with health tips and updates on new healthfinder.gov features.